College of Nursing Courses

 NURS 6423 Special Focus in Qualitative Methods 3 hrs.

 Prerequisites: NURS 6213 Qual Methods in Res or Permission of Instructor.
 May be repeated with change of focus.
+May be repeated; maximum credit 9 hours.
 In-depth focus on specific qualitative research method and analytic approach relevant to nursing.
 Topic varies depending on faculty expertise and student dissertation needs.
 Theoretical underpinnings, project planning and implementation, sampling, data management issues and techniques are examined with emphasis on analysis, application, and interpretation of findings within healthcare context.

 Course Component